 Key Highlights

-- The main symptom of halitosis is persistent foul-smelling breath that does not go away.
+The main thing people notice with halitosis is that their breath smells bad and does not go away.

-- Other causes of bad breath include dry mouth, smoking, certain medications, and underlying health conditions.
+Some other causes of bad breath are dry mouth, smoking, taking some medicines, or having certain health problems.

 Introduction